facelessuser/backrefs/docs/src/markdown/index.md

 ### Other Functions

 Backrefs exposes most of the usual functions which Backrefs is wrapped around.
 For instance, Backrefs wraps around `purge` so that it can purge its cache along with the regular expression engine's cache.

 Backrefs also wraps around the global matching functions.
 So if you have a one time `finditer`, `match`, `sub`, `search`, or other operation, Backrefs provides wrappers for these methods too.
 The wrappers will compile the search and replace patterns for you on the fly, but they will also accept and pass pre-compiled patterns through as well.
 They should take all the flags and options your chosen regular expression engine normally accepts with the same names and positions.

 ```pycon3
 >>> bre.sub(r'(\p{Letter}+)', r'\C\1\E', 'sometext')
 SOMETEXT
 ```

 In general, all options and flags for any of the compile, search, or replace wrappers should be the same as your actual regular expression engine.
-They are mirrored in the `bre` and `bregex` library to save you from having to import the the original `re` and `regex` respectively, but you could just as easily use the original flags if desired.
+They are mirrored in the `bre` and `bregex` library to save you from having to import the original `re` and `regex` respectively, but you could just as easily use the original flags if desired.

 In order to escape patterns formulated for Backrefs, you can simply use your regular expressions built-in escape method or the one mirrored in Backrefs; they are the same.

 ```pycon3
 >>> pattern = bre.compile_search(bre.escape(r'(\p{Letter}+)'))